OndrejDrapalik/strv-hcktn-cf-slack-workflows/README.md

-# Slack Cloudflare Workers Bot
+# strv-hcktn-cf-slack-workflows

 A Slack bot application built to run on Cloudflare Workers.
 The bot responds to mentions, slash commands, button interactions, and messages containing "Hello".

-This is a fork of [slack-edge/slack-cloudflare-workers](https://github.com/slack-edge/slack-cloudflare-workers).
+This is a fork of [OndrejDrapalik/strv-hcktn-cf-slack-workflows](https://github.com/OndrejDrapalik/strv-hcktn-cf-slack-workflows).

 ## TODO